When life is out of control what we focus on makes all the difference.

 We move forward constantly reminding ourselves of regardless how things turn out that God is good.
 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Romans 8:28

-I do “truth-telling” for each thing that is robbing my joy at that moment.
+I like to do this thing I call “truth-telling” for each thing that is robbing my joy at that moment.
 I focus on the truth of who God is and how He’s given me everything I need to flourish.

-Here’s an example that actually happened during a time when my son was younger and getting picked on at school.
+Here’s an example that actually happened during a time when my son was younger and getting picked on by kids at school.
+I would go to bed feeling worried about him so I would have to practice “Truth-telling”.

 - I name my feelings.
 “I feel afraid.”

 - I tell myself the truth.
-“It is 2 a.m. in the morning my son is sleeping nothing is going to happen to him tonight.
+“It is 2 a.m. in the morning my son is sleeping and there’s nothing I can do tonight about this situation.
 I need to hand this fear over to God because He loves my son more than I do and can take care of him.
 If I stay awake thinking about this it will only stir my fears more.”

 - Then I add what I can do and who God is and does.
 This opens up doors for gratitude but also reminds you that you are more than a conqueror in Christ Jesus who loves you.
 “I can pray for him tonight and for the child bullying him.
 I can also remind my son in the morning that God is with him and give him some tips on how to handle the situation if the bully bothers him.”